My Co-op

 TRAVIS BAXTER, VICE PRESIDENT, Retired Shipyard Supervisor, District 2

-CARY W.WILLIAMS, TREASURER, CPA/Financial Planner, District 1
+CARY E. WILLIAMS, TREASURER, CPA/Financial Planner, District 1

-ROY GRAFE, CE BOARD REP., Retired Mechanical Engineer, District 2
+ROY GRAFE, Retired Mechanical Engineer, District 2

 MARK W. LASALLE, Biologist, District 3

-MARK MAPLES, Board Attorney
+AMANDA SEYMOUR, Board Attorney

 The Cooperative Difference